How to Give Good Direction and Guidance to Your Employees

 - Always provide context for the task to be completed.
 People do their best work when they understand the importance of the task to the larger operation.
 When you take the time to explain the business importance of the task you are requesting to be completed, you are teaching and you are showing respect for the individual you asked to complete the work.

-- Be specific, outlining when the task must be completed and sharing any quality standards.
+- Be specific.
+Outlinine when the task must be completed and sharing any quality standards.

-- Ask respectfully versus issuing a stern command.
+- Ask respectfully.
 Choose a respectful tone of voice, polite words and deliver the message with the appropriate volume.
 Contrast: "Hey, you need to go unload that truck," said in a stern tone to, "John, the shipment on that truck is needed on the production line.
 Would you please help out and unload the truck before noon."
 There is little doubt the latter approach would be perceived as positive and the former as negative.

-- Offer the individual being asked to complete the task the opportunity to ask clarifying questions.
+- Give them a chance to ask questions.
+Offer the individual being asked to complete the task the opportunity to ask clarifying questions.
 This step helps strengthen communication between the employee and supervisor and improves the probability of a successful outcome.
 The employee has the opportunity to confirm that he or she truly understands what is being asked of them.

-- Resist the urge to oversee or micro manage the employee's completion of the requested task.
+- Trust your employee.
+Resist the urge to oversee or micro-manage the employee's completion of the requested task.
 Part of learning to give directions effectively is learning to trust the individuals you are asking for help.

-- Offer appropriate thanks and positive feedback for jobs completed properly.
+- Reinforce your employee's confidence.
+Offer appropriate thanks and positive feedback for jobs completed properly.

-- Offer clear, behavioral, focused feedback for any tasks that are completed improperly.
+- Give constructive feedback.
+Offer clear, behavioral, focused feedback for any tasks that are completed improperly.

 Emphasize Teaching Along with Giving Directions